 Co-codamol has been a trusted friend for many in the pain management world.
-This old favourite has been a staple in the medical community’s toolbox for years for mild to moderate pain.
+Co-codamol is a medicine commonly available in tablets and other forms at your local pharmacy or pharmacies.
+This old favourite has been a staple in the medical community’s toolbox for years, used to treat mild to moderate pain.
+Its accessibility in pharmacies and as an over-the-counter medicine contributes to its widespread use.
 But as its popularity has grown so have the worries about it and addiction has come into focus.
 The risks of co-codamol abuse are serious, get help now.

 Key Takeaways on Co Codamol Addiction